- High Blood Pressure Slideshow Pictures

 - Lowering Blood Pressure Exercise Tips Pictures

-What is Diovan HCT (valsartan/hydrochlorothiazide)?
+- What drugs interact with Diovan HCT (valsartan/hydrochlorothiazide)?

 Diovan HCT (valsartan/hydrochlorothiazide) is a combination of an angiotensin receptor blocker (ARB) and a diuretic (water pill) used to treat high blood pressure (hypertension) and congestive heart failure.